girishjeyakumar/PokemonGo-RedStreak/README.md

 <b>Disclaimer: Using this software is against the ToS and can get you banned.
 Use at your own risk.</b>

-Currently includes the following PokemonGo hacks
+Currently includes the following:
-- Seeking and capturing specific pokemon within a given radius from a given location
+- Automatic seeking and capturing specific pokemon within a given radius from a given location
-- Farming Pokestops within a given radius from a given location
+- Automatic farming Pokestops within a given radius from a given location

+This project currently at an early stage of development.So there might be some bugs.Please report them.They will be fixed at the earliest possible.

 ##Prerequisites